 What responsibilities do you have as an adviser?
-Find out if you’re compliant with the regulatory requirements using our MiFID II for advisers guide.
+Find out if you’re compliant with the regulatory requirements using our handy checklist.

 I buy and sell Exchange Traded Instruments (ETIs)

 - I want to trade in ETIs using discretionary permissions but my firm does not have a Legal Entity Identifier (LEI)